 National Association of Student Financial Aid Administrators (NASFAA)

-STATEMENT OF ETHICAL PRINCIPALS
+STATEMENT OF ETHICAL PRINCIPLES

-NASFAA's Statement of Ethical Principals provides that the primary goal of the institutional financial aid professional is to help students achieve their educational potential by providing appropriate financial resources.
+NASFAA's Statement of Ethical principles provides that the primary goal of the institutional financial aid professional is to help students achieve their educational potential by providing appropriate financial resources.
 To this end, this Statement provides that the financial aid professional shall:

 - Be committed to removing financial barriers for those who wish to pursue postsecondary learning.